-- Best CBD capsules: Charlotte’s Web CBD Oil Liquid Capsules
+- CBD capsules: Charlotte’s Web CBD Oil Liquid Capsules

-- Best topical CBD product: Charlotte’s Web CBDMedic Pain Relief
+- CBD topicals: Charlotte’s Web CBDMedic Pain Relief and Skincare

-CBD is a nonintoxicating compound that comes from the Cannabis sativa (C. sativa) plant.
+CBD is a nonintoxicating compound that comes from the Cannabis sativa plant.
 While the substance has gained popularity for its potential health benefits, research is still ongoing.

-This article explores Charlotte’s Web CBD, including the company’s background and some of its products.
+This article explores Charlotte’s Web CBD, including the company’s background and its range of CBD products.

-There are some common terms that people looking for CBD products will encounter.
-The table below details some of the terms and their meanings.
+There are some common terms that people considering CBD products will encounter.
+The table below details some of these terms and their meanings.

 |CBD||A compound within the C. sativa plant that does not create the high sensation individuals commonly associate with cannabis use.|